vespa-cloud/terraform-azure-enclave/examples/README.md

 # Vespa Cloud Enclave examples

-Here we present to different examples of use of Vespa Cloud Enclave's Terraform modules.
+Here we present two different examples of use of Vespa Cloud Enclave's Terraform modules.

 [`basic`](./basic/)